SCIENCE AT MONTFORT—THE PURSUIT OF TRUTH

 Fr.
 George LeMaitre, father of the Big Bang Theory(Center) and Albert Einstein (Right).
 Until he read the works of Fr.
 LeMaitre and spoke with him directly, Albert Einstein believed in the steady-state theory of the universe, that it always existed and always will.
 Einstein changed this view after speaking with Fr.
 LeMaitre and due to his own research into mass and energy in the universe.
 After listening to LeMaitre speak at a conference about his big bang or “primeval atom” theory, Einstein said “This is the most beautiful and satisfactory explanation of creation to which I have ever listened”!
 For a wonderful article about the friendship between these two men, click here.

-Therefore, Science, Technology, Engineering, and Mathematics (or STEM), are foundational to a classical education.
+Science, Technology, Engineering, and Mathematics (or STEM), are foundational to a classical education.
 They are part of man’s story and are the fruits of mankind’s creative genius over centuries to the modern era in an effort to get to know the Creator better.
 Like creation and the reality of the world, The Montfort Academy’s science and math program is multi-faceted.
-It is strong in both theory taught in the classroom and practice through extensive experimentation in the laboratory.
+It is strong in both theory taught in the classroom and practice in the laboratory.

 The Montfort Academy has heavily invested in college-level science lab equipment especially for Chemistry, Physics, and Astronomy, including a major 11-inch Celestron CPC-1100 Schmidt-Cassegrain telescope on the school’s rooftop observatory and in the Vernier LabQuest equipment, specially recommended by tenured college faculty.
 [See 2019 video on our science labs.]
 Biology experiments are often field-based experiments directly in nature.
 Science lab is required every week at The Montfort Academy.
 Students perform at least 120 hours of science lab by the time they graduate.